WUSTL-Biol4220/home/labs/lab_22.md

 [80 rows x 3 columns]
 ```

+Melted datasets can also be restored to a standard format using pivot tables.
+To appreciate this, first create a melted table:

 ```python
 >>> df = pd.DataFrame({"A": ["foo", "foo", "foo", "foo", "foo",
 ...                          "bar", "bar", "bar", "bar"],